Understanding Australian Taxes

 Calculating And Paying Capital Gains Tax

-- interest paid on related borrowings
+- interest accrued on borrowings connected to this transaction

 - expense records

 2. Choosing an appropriate method for calculating the tax on capital gains

 There are a few distinct approaches to determining how much tax you owe on your capital gains.

 Capital gains tax discount

 If you sell or otherwise dispose of assets subject to capital gains tax in a period of fewer than 12 months, you will be responsible for paying the full amount of the gain.
 However, if you (as an individual) hold any capital gains tax asset for more than a year before selling it, you may be eligible to receive a discount of up to fifty percent of your gain (after subtracting your capital losses from your gain).

 If you purchased your assets before 21 September 1999 and have kept them for at least a year, then you have the option of indexing them.
 This is a different approach to consider besides the discount strategy.
 The indexation approach adjusts the cost base of your asset by a multiplier in order to take into account the effects of inflation (up to September 1999).

 In the event that you have carried forward any capital losses from assets owned prior to 1999, you have the option of selecting the indexation technique.

 If you have incurred a loss on an investment, you may lower the amount of tax you owe by subtracting that loss from any gains on investments you have made through other activities.
 You are allowed to roll over any capital losses to other income years, which is something that could come in handy at a later point in time, provided that you do not have any other capital gains during that income year.